 10. Retained confidential information

 While sellers can request the return or destruction of confidential information, buyers also agree not to use the confidential information after the execution of the acquisition or the end of the due diligence process.
-The right to retain confidential information in electronic archives or pursuant to bonafide retention policies have become ubiquitous given the ordinary practice of archiving email and documents on servers that are not easily accessed or eventually deleted.
+The right to retain confidential information in electronic archives or pursuant to bonafide retention policies has become ubiquitous given the ordinary practice of archiving email and documents on servers that are not easily accessed or eventually deleted.

 Sellers often agree so long as the information isn’t broadly available to people in the business, and often want a “tail” for confidentiality, non-disclosure, and use restrictions to extend beyond the larger NDA.
 Buyers typically try to shorten the tail, arguing that most of the information is quickly outdated.

-A deep understanding of the handful of key terms in a private equity NDA can have a meaningful impact on the speed at which an agreement is reached and on the buyer’s and seller’s operations.
+A deep understanding of the handful of private equity NDA terms can have a meaningful impact on the speed at which an agreement is reached and on the buyer’s and seller’s operations.